green-vulcano/gv-adapter-mongodb/README.md

-# GreenVulcano VCL Adapter for MongoDB
+# GreenVulcano Adapter for MongoDB v2.0

 This is the implementation of a GreenVulcano VCL adapter for the MongoDB database engine.
 It is meant to be run as an Apache Karaf bundle.